Degree awarded: Master of Science in Engineering (MSc)

 Pre-Requisites: Bachelor’s degree or equivalent in electronic, communicative, electrical or computer engineering, computer science in hardware, applied physics, biomedical engineering or mechatronics.

 Number of places available: 20

-Number of full tuition fee waivers: 15
+Number of full tuition fee waiver scholarships: 15

 This programme aims to provide students with knowledge and skills in the key aspects of communication, semiconductor, medical and embedded electronics.
 Students can specialise in either communications electronics (embedded systems, networking, etc.) or cognitive electronics (sensors, sensor networks, medical diagnostics, measurement systems).
 The programme is supported by the ELIKO Competence Centre and the CEBE Centre of Excellence.

 The students also have a chance to take part in significant research projects (e.g. implantable devices for cardiac monitors, sensors and monitors for transplanted organs and tissues, material quality measurement systems, smart home and city systems).

 The research and study areas are situated in modern facilities and are equipped with modern computers, software, measurement equipment and tools that provide excellent opportunities for the students to either study or conduct research.
 All students of the IT-field are offered practical placement and job opportunities in Estonia or abroad already during the studies which provides professional experience in the field.

 - Develops high-level skills in aspects of semiconductor, medical and embedded electronics and communication technology

 - Teaching staff are specialists in the field who are involved in key research projects